 Rather than offering the standard NBN 25 speed tier, TPG and Optus both offer the Standard Plus NBN 50 speed tier – with TPG offering NBN 12 before this, and Optus starting at NBN 50.

-Both of these providers offer bundled-in landline phones, but we’ve also included in the below table Optus’ bundled Standard Plus plan including Fetch TV and Optus Sport.
+Both of these providers offer bundled-in home phone plans, but we’ve also included in the below table Optus’ bundled Standard Plus plans (Internet Ultimate and Internet Entertainer) including Fetch TV and Optus Sport.
 Fetch is great if you have a family, or if you’re a huge TV nut, or both!
 It gives you access to a bunch of TV channels not accessible through free-to-air TV.

 If you’re big on sport, Optus Sport might be what’s best for you.
-It’s where you can catch all the big games – including the Premier League, the UEFA Champions league and the Euro2020.
+It’s where you can catch all the big games – including the Premier League and the UEFA Champions League.

 The following table shows a selection of published TPG and Optus Standard Plus NBN 50 plans on Canstar Blue’s database, listed in order of standard monthly cost, from the lowest to highest, and then by alphabetical order of provider.
 Use our comparison tool above to see plans from a range of other providers.
 This is a selection of products with links to a referral partner.